 There are several advantages to obtaining an O-visa, which is a non-immigrant visa for foreign workers entering the United States.
 But perhaps the biggest advantage of having an approved O-visa is the dual intent nature, which has not always been a part of the O-visa program.
-As explained by a San Francisco O-visa lawyer from the Law Offices of Vaughan de Kirby, dual intent is significant because it allows the visa holder to remain temporarily in the United States while applying for permanent resident status (green card), and eventually citizenship.
+As explained by a San Francisco O-visa lawyer from Jatoi & de Kirby, APC, dual intent is significant because it allows the visa holder to remain temporarily in the United States while applying for permanent resident status (green card), and eventually citizenship.
 This also means that the O-visa holder does not need to maintain a foreign residence.

 If obtaining a green card or citizenship status is your goal, the O-visa program may be appropriate if you can show extraordinary ability in the field of sciences, arts, education, business, athletics, film or television.
 The assistance of an O-visa attorney in San Francisco is important if you intend on applying for an O-visa in California or throughout the United States.
 It is also important to know the specific categories associated with the O-visa and whether dual intent applies: